The Sigasi Visual HDL (SVH) extension will start once a .project

 Demo

-You can also open a larger demo project using the command Sigasi: Create Demo Project.
+You can also open a larger demo project using the command Sigasi: New Demo Project….

 Project Configuration